-Permits are required for all structures including but not limited to homes, additions, garages, storage buildings, guest cabins, decks, platforms, etc. Permits are also required for septic systems, erection of signs, vegetative alteration in the shore impact zone, and any shoreland alteration.
+Permits are required for all structures including but not limited to homes, additions, garages, storage buildings, guest cabins, decks, platforms, etc. and for any modification, alteration, or change to a structure that results in a change of use of the structure.
+Permits are also required for septic systems, erection of signs, vegetative alteration in the shore impact zone, and any shoreland alteration.
 Permits are valid for a period of one year from the date of issue.
 Building contractor license numbers are required for all land use permits.

 If in doubt, please contact us before you start!

 Does a pre-built shed or a structure without a foundation require a permit?